Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Conversations are multi-party exchanges of utterances.
 They are critical units for analysis in the social sciences \citep{hutchby2008conversation,silverman1998harvey,sacks1992lectures}, since they richly reflect social \textit{relationships} \citep{evans2016machine} --- a key factor that was missing in utterance-level analysis.
 Sociological frameworks like ethnomethodology \citep{garfinkel2016studies} focus particularly on conversations.
 The tasks in this section are drawn largely from the ConvoKit toolkit of \citet{chang2020convokit}.

-\subsubsection{\task{Discourse Acts}}
+\subsubsection{Discourse Acts}

 Discourse acts are the building blocks of conversations and are thus relevant to conversation analysis in sociology, genre analysis in literature, pragmatics, and ethnographic studies of speech communities (see \citeauthor{paltridge2000making} for example).
-Some popular discourse act taxonomies like DAMSL \citep{stolcke2000dialogue} and DiAML \citep{bunt2010towards} are tailored to spoken communication and can have as many as 40 categories.
-We use the simpler and more focused 9-class taxonomy of \citet{zhang2017characterizing} since it was designed to cover \textit{online} text conversations---the focus of CSS research.
+Some popular discourse act taxonomies like DAMSL \citep{stolcke2000dialogue} and DiAML \citep{bunt2010towards} can have as many as 40 categories, tailored to spoken communication.
+We use \citet{zhang2017characterizing}'s simpler and more focused 9-class taxonomy since it was designed to cover \textit{online} text conversations---the focus of CSS research.
 The taxonomy includes \textit{questions, answers, elaborations, announcements, appreciation, agreements, disagreements, negative reactions}, and \textit{humor}.

 We evaluate on the Coarse Discourse Sequence Corpus \citep{zhang2017characterizing}.
 The model input is a comment from a Reddit thread, along with the utterance to which the comment is responding.
+For example, \begin{quote} [userABC]: So i went thinking to myself this fine day \"hey lets check out Levetihan\" and then i found out that this DLC does not appear in my Origin store...

-The expected output is the category from the above 9-class taxonomy which best describes the comment's speech act.
-However, \textit{announcements} and \textit{negative reactions} have fewer than 10 examples total in the dataset, so they are omitted from our evaluation along with the catch-all \textit{other} category.
+[userXYZ]: Did you go into ME3 game and access \"downloadable content\"? \end{quote} The expected output is the category from the above 9-class taxonomy which best describes the comment's speech act: \textit{Question} in the above example..
+Since \textit{Announcements} and \textit{Negative reactions} have fewer than 10 examples total in the dataset, they are omitted from our evaluation along with the catch-all \textit{Other} category.

-\subsubsection{\task{Empathy}}
+\subsubsection{Empathy}

 Since the early days of internet access, users have looked to internet communities for support~\citep{preece1998empathic}.
 Thus web communities can provide CSS researchers with empathetic communication data in naturalistic settings~\citep{pfeil2007patterns, sharma2020empathy}.
 By better understanding community-specific affordances \citep{zhou-jurgens-2020-condolence} and the most common triggers for empathetic responses~\citep{buechel-etal-2018-modeling, omitaomu2022empathic}, CSS can reciprocally inform the design of empathetic communities \citep{coulton2014designing, taylor2019accountability}, as well as community-specific tools like counseling dialogue systems~\citep{sharma2021towards, ma2020survey}.